 One early flaw in NEPRC's deployment of RFID technology was the absence of a well-articulated logic model.
 Quite simply, a logic model asks the question, "How is the technology supposed to work?"
 Answering that question thoroughly will increase the odds that users deploy the technology as intended.
 In the case of NEPRC, this would have entailed conversations with all staff members about the nature, frequency, and context of their most challenging threats to safety and security.
 These conversations should have taken place well before NEPRC deployed the RFIDs and should have included detailed discussions of the technology's capabilities and training and operational requirements.

 Table 1 presents one example of a simplistic RFID logic model, which can help identify the main uses of the RFIDs.
 It also helps underscore the critical role of human interaction with the technology.
-For example, even if a prison sets appropriate exclusionary zones and equips 100 percent of its inmates with RFID bracelets, the technology is unlikely to have an impact if officers do not respond to system alerts that are generated when inmates are out of place or in close proximity to prohibited people.
+For example, even if a prison sets appropriate exclusionary zones and equips 100 percent of its incarcerated population with RFID bracelets, the technology is unlikely to have an impact if officers do not respond to system alerts that are generated when incarcerated persons are out of place or in close proximity to prohibited people.

 |Training: Staff responses to alerts||Swift response to alerts||Increased identification of misconduct||Reduced misconduct|